Dieser Beitrag ist auch verfügbar auf: Deutsch (German)

 In your chilled bowl, combine mascarpone cheese and sugar on a high speed until completely combined.

-Add vanilla and heavy cream, and mix on a low setting until it is mostly combined.
+Add lemon, vanilla and heavy cream, and mix on a low setting until it is mostly combined.
 Now increase speed to high and whip until stiff peaks form - it may take a little while, so be patient!

 Once the carrot cake has cooled, spread the cake with the frosting and grate some more lemon zest on top.